jantimon/html-webpack-plugin/README.md

 ```

 There is also a [2.0 beta branch](https://github.com/ampedandwired/html-webpack-plugin/tree/feature/loaders) which allows using loaders for templates.
-For further information on the 2.0 see its [pull-request](https://github.com/ampedandwired/html-webpack-plugin/pull/41)
+For further information on 2.0 see the according [pull-request](https://github.com/ampedandwired/html-webpack-plugin/pull/41)
 ```shell
 $ npm install html-webpack-plugin@2 --save-dev
 ```